-The cities of Ukraine before and after the attacks of the russian army A Ukrainian designer Andrey Goopsa showed how Ukrainian cities have changed during one month of the war
+The cities of Ukraine before and after the attacks of the russian army Ukrainian designer Andriy Goopsa showcased how Ukrainian cities have changed over the course of the war

 © Andrey Goopsa